AdobeXD/plugin-samples/CONTRIBUTING.md

 ## Viewing Docs Locally

-To view the fully formatted docs as they will appear online, follow these steps:
+To preview the fully formatted docs as they will appear online, follow these steps:

 ```bash
 # Setup